SEO Keyword Research Quick Guide

 • Does the website have a high DA/DR?

-Most of these factors can be assessed using the keyword research tools we mentioned above: Google Keyword Planner, SEMRush, Ahrefs, Moz, and Ubersuggest.
+Most of these factors can be assessed using the keyword research tools mentioned above: Google Keyword Planner, SEMRush, Ahrefs, Moz, and Ubersuggest.

 ✔ Searcher Satisfaction (once again)

-Once again we return to the ultimate ranking factor: Searcher Satisfaction.
+Once again, we return to the ultimate ranking factor: Searcher Satisfaction.

 The best way to assess this is to put yourself in the searcher’s shoes and read the content with the following in mind: